RAFAEL

 You don’t scale trust.
 You pace it.

-And when trust compounds, it doesn’t just convert—it advocates.
+And when trust compounds, it doesn’t just convert, it advocates.

 CLIENT: SuperRare Labs

 CONTRIBUTION: Proposed institutional narrative reframe and semantic strategy.
-Elements were
+Elements were reflected in RarePass, launched during my tenure.

-CONTEXT: In 2021, SuperRare was at the peak of the NFT boom.
+In 2021, SuperRare was at the peak of the NFT boom.
 Market momentum was strong, but language was collapsing.
 “NFT” became synonymous with speculation.
 “Crypto art” flattened into glitch aesthetics.
 Internally, growth was up, but so was market confusion.

 KEY OBSERVATIONS: